tapquo/Lungo.js/README.md

 </section>
 ```

-### Visualization bindings
+#### Element binding
-You can show nav elements when a particular article is visible.
+You can show nav elements when a particular article is visible with data-article attribute.
 ``` html
 <section id="main">
     <header data-title="Title of section">